jeroennokia/SReXperts/docs/eda/beginner/virtual-networks.md

 ///

 We recommend you do a Dry Run first, and see the node configuration diff to see how much stuff gets created on the node when you commit it.
 Overlay services is not a small feat, and configuring this manually would be a lot of work.
-With EDA, you get a lot for free, with reliable and fast transaction model to ensure consistency and reliability.
+With EDA, you get a lot for free, with a reliable and fast transaction model to ensure consistency and reliability.

 When the Virtual Network resource is successfully created, test the connectivity between the clients.
 Try to understand what the ping command is doing, and which components you created in EDA are responsible for routing/switching the traffic to the correct destination.
 The activity has been successfully completed if all these ping commands succeed.